 Cloudchaser: "What really got me wondering though, is why you aren't going gaga over [human technology]?
 You love this kind of stuff, Twilight!"

-Discord refers to Celestia chewing out Prince Blueblood as one of these.
-Justified as she had been under a lot of stress recently.
+- Discord refers to Celestia chewing out Prince Blueblood as one of these.
+It's justified, as she had been under a lot of stress recently.